shivgit07/plivo_assignment/README.md

 # plivo_assignment

-Here is the complete content for your `README.md` file in a single code block.
+The `Plivo_assignment_Shivansh.ipynb` file contains all the code along with metrics calculated.

 # PII Entity Recognition for Noisy STT Transcripts